teamBangazon/BangazonCLI/README.md

 Checks for an open shopping cart for the active customer and creates one if needed.
 Available products are listed and the user can add these to the shopping cart.

 ### Option 6.
 Complete an order
 After adding a product to the cart, this option lists payment types for the customer.
-The user can complete an order by choosing a desired payment type..
+The user can complete an order by choosing a desired payment type.

-## The following options are not available in this version of Bangazon CLI (Version 1.0).

 ### Option 7.
 Remove customer product
+After choosing an active customer, this option lists products that can be removed.
+The user can select a product to remove.

+## The following options are not available in this version of Bangazon CLI (Version 1.0).

 ### Option 8.
 Update product information